 - the duration of the arrangement with the asset manager.

 The above disclosures need to be publicised on the EU institutional investor’s website and updated annually unless there has been a material change.
 Although it is not expressly set out in SRD II, we would expect that an update would be required at the time of the material change.

 In the UK, the FCA have clarified that the disclosures are not expected to contain commercially sensitive information and asset managers ought to be able to provide high-level information about the matters listed above.
-It is our expectation that that other Member States will take this view.
+It is our expectation that other Member States will take this view.

-However, note that that the FCA will require UK institutional investors to make these disclosures in respect of asset managers regardless of whether those asset managers are based in the EU or outside of the EU.
+However, note that the FCA will require UK institutional investors to make these disclosures in respect of asset managers regardless of whether those asset managers are based in the EU or outside of the EU.